Biographies: 2018 Board of Directors

 EDDY AMEEN, PhD, Chair

-Dr. Eddy Ameen is the Director of the Office on Early Career Psychologists at the American Psychological Association.
+Dr. Eddy Ameen is the Associate Executive Director of Early Career and Graduate Student Affairs at the American Psychological Association.
 He began his involvement with STANDUP FOR KIDS in Miami, Florida, where he moved from being an outreach volunteer to becoming the Executive Director from 2008 to 2010.

 Ameen earned his B.A. in Psychology from Northwestern University, his M.A. in Mental Health Counseling from Boston College, and his Ph.D. in Counseling Psychology from University of Miami.
 Eddy was formally “The Person of The Day” in a Huffington Post article for his involvement with STANDUP FOR KIDS.